AdriMil/MdToPDF/README.md

 # Convert your markdown file into PDF

+The [convert.py file](convert.py) will call [functions](gather_files.py) to find all ".md" files from a path and subpath.
+These files will be merge in only one ".md" file.
+Then this new .md file will be converteed in a pdf file.

 ## Build docker container

+You will find the [dockerfile here](dockerfile) used to build the image.

 **Build docker image** \
 ` docker build -t md_to_pdf .` \